Palks-Studio/palks-studio-website/README.md

 ---

-### Local bilingual assistant
+### Bilingual local assistant

-The website includes a local FR / EN assistant designed to guide visitors through Palks Studio's services, systems, resources and content.
+The website integrates a local FR / EN assistant designed to guide visitors

-The engine runs without relying on an external artificial intelligence service.
-It uses a local JSON knowledge base, phrase matching and targeted keyword fallbacks.

-When a specific phrasing is recognized, the corresponding response is returned.
-Otherwise, selected keywords can route the request to a predefined reference response in the knowledge base.

-The system also distinguishes between French and English phrasing to return the corresponding response.
-When certain terms are identical in both languages, the interface language is used as the reference.

-The assistant can be used directly on the website or integrated as an embeddable widget.
+through Palks Studio services, systems, resources and content.

+The engine operates without any external AI service,
+without a Python web framework and without a database.

+The architecture deliberately relies on simple components:

+- static web interface
+- PHP entry point
+- locally executed Python engine
+- shell scripts for execution and system integration
+- local JSON knowledge base
+- file-based storage
+- deterministic matching and fallback logic

+No Flask, FastAPI or persistent application server is required.

+This architecture keeps the assistant lightweight, controllable
+and fully hosted on the studio's infrastructure, without relying
+on an external AI API.

 ---